RealToughCookies/neural-network-hello-world/README.md

 Checkpoints include policy/value networks for both roles, optimizer state, opponent pool snapshots, and training configuration for complete resumability.

+Paths are resolved with `Path.resolve()`; checkpoints are written atomically.
+PyTorch recommends saving dicts and loading with initialized modules.

 ## Run as Module

 All FashionMNIST commands use `python -m` to run within the package import system, which resolves the package-absolute imports correctly.
 This avoids ModuleNotFoundError issues when importing between src modules.
 Both the CLI and smoke test use the same `run_once()` pipeline for identical training/evaluation behavior.